bendrucker/hapi-require-https/README.md

 hapi-require-https [![Build Status](https://travis-ci.org/bendrucker/hapi-require-https.svg?branch=master)](https://travis-ci.org/bendrucker/hapi-require-https)
 ==================

-> hapi plugin that adds http to https redirection for servers behind a reverse proxy
+> hapi plugin that adds http to https redirection

-Any incoming request with `'http'` in `X-Forwarded-Proto` will be redirected (301) to the same host and path with `'https'` as the protocol.
+By default, any incoming request with `'http'` in `X-Forwarded-Proto` will be redirected (301) to the same host and path with `'https'` as the protocol.
+You can optionally disable proxy mode and redirect based on the actual request protocol.

 ## Usage